curl/everything-curl/usingcurl-tls.md

 fact that your communication may be subject to Man-In-The-Middle attacks.
 You lower your guards with the `-k` or `--insecure` option.

+## CA store

+curl needs a "CA store", a collection of CA certificates, to verify the TLS server it talks to.

+If curl is built to use a TLS library that is "native" to your platform, chances are that library will use the native CA store as well.
+If not, curl has to either have been built to know where the local CA store is, or users need to provide a path to the CA store when curl is invoked.

+You can point out a specific CA bundle to use in the TLS handshake with the `--cacert` command line option.
+That bundle needs to be in PEM format.
+You can also set the environment variable `CURL_CA_BUNDLE` to the full path.

+### CA store on windows

+curl built on windows that isn't using the native TLS library (Schannel), have an extra sequence for how the CA store can be found and used.

+curl will search for a CA cert file named "curl-ca-bundle.crt" in these directories and in this order:

+ 1. application's directory
+ 2. current working directory
+ 3. Windows System directory (e.g. `C:\windows\system32`)
+ 4. Windows Directory (e.g. `C:\windows`)
+ 5. all directories along `%PATH%`

 ## Certificate pinning

 TBD